pret/pokeemerald/INSTALL.md

 Otherwise, continue reading below for [Windows instructions using Cygwin](#windows-cygwin).

 ## Windows (Cygwin)
 If devkitPro is not installed, or is installed but without the GBA Development component, then follow the instructions used to [install devkitPro](#installing-devkitpro) for the msys2 setup before continuing.
+Remember to not continue following the msys2 instructions by mistake!

 If Cygwin is not installed, or does not have all of the required packages installed, then go to [Installing Cygwin](#installing-cygwin).
-Otherwise, go to [Choosing where to store pokeemerald (Cygwin)](#choosing-where-to-store-pokeemerald-cygwin)
+If Cygwin is installed, but is not configured to work with devkitPro, then go to [Configuring devkitPro for Cygwin](#configuring-devkitpro-for-cygwin).
+Otherwise, open Cygwin and go to [Choosing where to store pokeemerald (Cygwin)](#choosing-where-to-store-pokeemerald-cygwin)

 ### Installing Cygwin
 Download [Cygwin](https://cygwin.com/install.html): setup-x86_64.exe for 64-bit Windows, setup-x86.exe for 32-bit.

 Run the Cygwin setup and leave the default settings.
-At "Select Packages", set the view to "Full" and choose to install the following:
+At "Choose a Download Site", select any mirror within the Available Download Sites.
+At "Select Packages", set the view to "Full" (top left) and choose to install the following:
 - `make`
 - `git`
 - `gcc-core`